 Some of these paintings are up to 20,000 years old.
 The paints used to create Ubirr rock art are made from a variety of different materials.
 However, the haematite paint preserves best.
 It’s an iron oxide, which is why the majority of the depictions are a reddish-brown colour.

-Hands down, my favourite is this fella:
+Hands down, my favourite piece of rock art in Kakadu is this fella: